MourabitElBachir/Coursera_Capstone/The_Battle_of_Neighborhoods_full_report.md

 <img src="images/dist_services.JPG" alt="Services distribution">

-The general services distribution is somewhat similar between the two cities, but still following the same pattern than the previous ones - Paris seems more saturated while in New York City some neighborhoods have a deficiency of services.
+The general services distribution is somewhat similar between the two cities, but still following the same pattern than the previous ones - Paris seems more saturated while in New York City some neighborhoods have a deficiency of services (**Nearly 30 neighborhoods without services venues in New York City**)

 **Residentials Distribution in Each City**